TRAP, NEUTER, RETURN (TNR)

 What are the alternatives?

 How Can I Help?
-Please spay and neuter your pet cats before they have any offspring.
-Keep them indoors with a break-away collar and an up-to-date I.D. tag.
+Please spay and neuter your pet cats and any outdoor cats you find before they have any offspring.
+Keep pet cats indoors with a break-away collar and an up-to-date I.D. tag.
 Many local organizations offer low-cost spay and neuter surgeries for owned/stray animals.
-If you are feeding homeless cats, please call Forever Love Rescue’s TNR Program today at (717) 900-5525 ext 5 or email foreverloverescue@gmail.com for TNR information and/or assistance.

 Click here for a TNR Flyer with a list of local organizations who offer Spay/Neuter Services